Locations we serve

 Financial settlement outside of the courts

 The couple can agree how their assets will be divided in order to determine their financial settlement.
 Their financial agreement can be formalised by the courts as a consent order, which makes it legally binding.
-Again it is recommended that you take financial divorce advice to ensure that you are properly protected.
-Formalising the financial agreement determined between the parties provides financial security to each spouse following divorce as a court cannot enforce an agreement that has not been made legally binding.
+Again, it is recommended that you recieve expert advice to ensure that you are properly protected.
+Formalising the financial agreement determined between the parties provides financial security to each spouse following divorce, as a court cannot enforce an agreement that has not been made legally binding.
 This advice applies irrespective of whether current relations are amicable or not.

 Although the courts are involved in formalising the financial arrangement, it does not mean that this will be costly or result in protracted proceedings, as can sometimes be the case on divorce.
 It is still recommended that you obtain specialist financial divorce advice given the complex nature of such matters.